burkeri/CodingChallenge/README.md

 Watch a video of an existing application and copy its funtionality.
 Build the following observable interactions under the following requirements:

+#### Requirements
+- Build a SPA App in the framework of your choice (Angular 2+, React, Vue or other – just no jQuery)
+    - Bonus points for using flexbox and/or css grid for the layout.
+- Create an external data source to populate the items with whatever data you like
+- Load data via an AJAX call.
+- Focus on generating reusable components and keeping good app structure hygiene.

 #### Observable Interactions

 - Display 18 images in a grid.